You know, I get all sorts of abuse from Rush fans.

 I'm Mark Belling.

-We've been talking this hour about the alternative presented by Congress and Paul Ryan to democratic governance of America.
+We've been talking this hour about the alternative presented by Congress and Paul Ryan to Democratic governance of America.

 I don't know what you do in a state like California where you may have to choose somebody a little bit more moderate in order to win an election, but I do know that within the Republican Party itself, this debate needs to go on.

-We are facing major challenges in this country, and it we need to do more than simply say no to Obama.
+We are facing major challenges in this country, and we need to do more than simply say no to Obama.